-I do love red wine, and I’m married to a wine lover, and I have really cut back on my alcohol consumption, wine included, since I learned about the connection between alcohol and breast cancer.
+I’m not much of a beer drinker, but I do love red wine, and I’m married to a wine lover.
+I also have really cut back on my alcohol consumption, wine included, since I learned about the connection between alcohol and breast cancer.

 From the Breast Cancer News website: